A Few Things to Know About Rural America

 Creative thinkers come from communities of different cultures and abilities — this diversity and engaging with underrepresented populations helps our placemaking be innovative.

-Cheryal Lee Hills, Region Five Development Commission
+Cheryal Hills, Region Five Development Commission

 Rural America Is Growing – but That Growth Is Uneven